ORNL-Fusion/genray_scan/README.md

 1. eps_xe being too large (or small?).
 2. having a particular magnetic configuration (try tweaking a current +/- 1)
 3. due to being run from IDL spawn (re-run at command line and re-run genray_scan, /run)
+4. prmt4 = 1.0d-6 seems to fix the unfixable?